 Whether California writer/director Paul Thomas Anderson ever surpasses his 1998 masterpiece Boogie Nights is a moot point when his filmography includes two films starring Daniel Day Lewis.
-Between them they have garnered more BAFTA and Oscar nominations and wins than most directors receive in a lifetime.
-Lewis won the Best Actor Academy Award for Anderson’s period drama There Will be Blood in 2007 and is now up for another for his portrayal of an eccentric, self-absorbed, breakfast-loving haute-couturier in Anderson’s Phantom Thread.
+Day Lewis won the Best Actor Academy Award for Anderson’s period drama There Will be Blood in 2007 and is now up for another for his portrayal of an eccentric, self-absorbed, breakfast-loving, haute-couturier in Anderson’s Phantom Thread.

 On hand to send the girl packing is Cyril (Leslie Manville), Woodcock’s unmarried sister with whom he shares the house and management of the business.
-This is clearly a pattern, and you might find yourself thinking of the song, ‘Good Night and Thank You’ from Evita as Woodcock’s latest model/mistress is shown the door.
+This send-off is clearly a pattern, and you might find yourself thinking of the song, ‘Good Night and Thank You’ from Evita as Woodcock’s latest model turned mistress is shown the door.

-Woodcock is instantly captivated by a young waitress (Vicky Krieps) who trips, but laughs at her clumsiness instead of becoming flustered.
-You’ll never be able to eat breakfast again without thinking of Woodcock as he flirts with the waitress while ordering, ‘Welsh rarebit with an egg (not too runny) on top’, bacon and ‘scones with butter and jam, not strawberry.’
+Woodcock is instantly captivated by a young waitress (Vicky Krieps) who trips – but laughs at her clumsiness instead of becoming flustered.
+You will never be able to eat breakfast again without thinking of Woodcock as he flirts with the waitress while ordering, ‘Welsh rarebit with an egg (not too runny) on top’ bacon and ‘scones with butter and jam, not strawberry.’
 Catching on, the waitress, speaking with a slight European accent, proposes raspberry as though it were pillow talk, before Woodcock adds sausages and (surprisingly for a country restaurant in 1955) Lapsang Tea to the tab.
 That done, he invites her to dinner.

 The strange courtship is one long fitting session (Alma is tall and thin with a model’s body) which continues when Alma is moved into the townhouse.
-Woodcock might be Pygmalion, but he is not interested in changing Alma’s accent.
-Alma learns how to handle this erratic man through trial and error, but he has a nasty streak.
-And, like bachelor Roger Thornhill, he is very close to his mother, although she is now a spirit.
+Woodcock might be Henry Higgins, but he is not interested in changing Alma’s accent.
+Alma learns how to manage this erratic man through trial and error, but he has a nasty streak.
+And, like bachelor Roger Thornhill, Woodcock is very close to his mother, although she is now a spirit.
 Alma makes the mistake of bringing Woodcock tea in his study as she has seen Cyril do.
 ‘I’m taking it out,’ she pleads at Woodcock’s disapproval.
-‘Too late’, he snaps.
+‘Too late’ he snaps.
 ‘The tea is out but the interruption remains.’

 Much as this twist is at the heart of the story, it is weakened by a scene of feminine retaliation that we’ve seen before – and most recently in the remake of Don Siegel’s Southern Gothic thriller The Beguiled.
 There is also a touch of Hitchcock’s Suspicion, but here there is a lack of tension or suspicion.

-But there is still a lot to admire in what Lewis has announced is his final role before retirement.
-Marvel at the costume and set design and at the lush, luxurious cinematography that compliments Woodcock’s rarified life-style.
+But there is still a lot to admire in what Lewis has announced is his final film before retirement.
+Marvel at the costume and set design and at the lush, luxurious cinematography that complements Woodcock’s rarefied lifestyle.
 For his first film shot outside of the American West, Anderson, shooting on Kodak film, is his own cinematographer, relishing the British coastal scenery, the Swiss mountains, the urban architecture and every perfectly framed and lit shot.